 In the spring, Women’s Board presents Decorator’s Show House, the biannual transformation of a home into a Decorator’s Show House by interior designers and talented landscape architects.
 Members enjoy special holiday parties, coffees, teas, and art-related events.

 Year-round docents provide Museum tours to visitors of all ages.
 They are the primary educational outreach to students, visitors, and the Columbus community.
-Docent volunteers undergo an extensive six-month training period that focuses on critical thinking skills, museum education principles and practice and the Museum’s permanent collection and special exhibitions.
+Docent volunteers undergo an extensive five-month training period that focuses on critical thinking skills, museum education principles and practice and the Museum’s permanent collection and special exhibitions.
 Docents agree to serve for at least two years as gallery educators following their training.
 They also enjoy social events as well as local, national, and international art trips.
-The next docent class will begin September 2017, with applications due in late July.
-Prospective docent information sessions will be held at CMA in mid-July of 2017.
-CMA does not host docent trainings every year.
-If you would like information about the upcoming docent class, please email Megan Moriarty.

 This group is open to Docents that have fulfilled a four year commitment and want to retire from active duty as a gallery educator.
 They have social and art-related events for their members and through their dues, support the active docents by sponsoring lecturers for trainings.
 They also are invited to attend Docent trainings.

 Visitor Experience and Development Event volunteers are an essential element of the museum’s frontline.
 They assist in creating a friendly and comfortable environment for visitors as they experience the museum.
 They warmly welcome guests, distribute information, handle registration for internal events, complete surveys for interdepartmental teams and answer questions about the day’s events.
 As a volunteer at CMA, all curator talks, docent trainings, lunch-and-learns and other staff training sessions will be open for you to attend.
 Please contact Lisa Collins at Lisa.email@example.com for details.